CEREAL AND OTHER PREMIUMS, COMIC BOOK OFFERS AND GUMBALL PRIZES

 Cowboy with lasso; NONE.

-Van Brode (owner of Holland extraction) was a company in Massachusetts whose greatest claim to fame perhaps was the patent for the "spork" (half spoon, half fork).
+Van Brode (owner thought a Holland/Dutch name would sell better) was a company in Massachusetts whose greatest claim to fame perhaps was the patent for the "spork" (half spoon, half fork).
 They made these dancing figures in the early 1950s for use as premiums.
 They also were a milling company making their own brands of cereal.
 These figures were included in their cereal packages and also military C & K rations during the Korean War.
 There are 16 pairs (32 total figures) of figures from different countries.
 Note these figures have bases with a flat underside as seen in the lower right of the picture.
 The Country or ethnic group is on the front edge and VAN BRODE CO INC. usually on the back edge (although some have the company name and sometimes the company location CLINTON, MASS. on the underside of the base.

 Tastee Freez ice cream gave away the Van Brode premiums attached to bowls of ice cream as seen above.

 5.00 Tastee Freez bowl (Van brode figures sold separately).
 (NONE)